Updated March 18, 2023

 Many projects end up into a complete disaster in their initial phase as they try to bite more than they can chew.
-There can be multiple reasons for this failure – one such crucial aspect is a lack of proper project visualization tool.
-Project managers need to have complete control over the planning, monitoring and adjusting changes either big or small whenever needed.
-We in this gantt chart in tableau article have discussed one such great and widely accepted PM tool – Gantt chart.
+There can be multiple reasons for this failure – one such crucial aspect is a lack of a proper project visualization tool.
+Project managers need to have complete control over the planning, monitoring, and adjusting changes, either big or small, whenever needed.
+We, in this Gantt chart in tableau article, have discussed one such great and widely accepted PM tool – the Gantt chart.

 Gantt chart – is a line/bar chart (more common type) that captures and illustrates project endeavored schedule and the dependency relationship between all the related activities with milestones, achievements, tasks, etc.